combogenomics/Squid/README.md

    -t         <int>         number of threads (default: 1)

 ```
+## Installation
-You may compile squid using the following command on a \*NIX terminal:
+Squid is written in C. Upon download of the source code, you should compile it using the following command on a \*NIX terminal:
 ```console
 gcc squid.c -o squid -g -O3 -lz -pthread -Wall
 ```
 \* The two programs aren't comparable.
-We admire Bowtie2 and all of its oribiting software, as a matter of fact we also use it extensively in our research.
+We love Bowtie2 and all of its oribiting software, and as a matter of fact we also use it extensively in our research!
 Since it is well known we report this average execution time comparison just so that Squid users know what running time to expect.
 Find out more on our paper!